airr-community/airr-standards/docs/api/adc_api.rst

       - Service information
       - ``GET``
       - Upon success, returns service information such as name, version, etc.
-    * - ``/v1/swagger``
-      - Swagger specification for API
-      - ``GET``
-      - Upon success, returns the OpenAPI specification for the ADC API implemented by this service.
-Useful for loading the API into tools like Swagger Editor__.
     * - ``/v1/repertoire/{repertoire_id}``
       - Retrieve a repertoire given its ``repertoire_id``
       - ``GET``